masa-orca/get-/README.md

-# first-environment-builder
+# mandantory-cli-environment-builder
-This shell script builds environment.
+This shell script builds ansible cli environment.

+This shell will
-- Update cache of package manager and upgrade using package manager
+- Update cache of package manager and upgrade using package manager.
-- Install `git`
+- Install `git` and `python3.x`.
+- Generate `python venv` on `$HOME` directory.
-- Install `python3.x` and `ansible`
+  - Install `ansible` to the `venv`